abecms/abecms/docs/abe-attributes.md

 ```html
 tab="NameOfTheTab"
 ```

-Set the admin tab display
+Html input will be displayed into the tab `NameOfTheTab`

+Allowed:

+- CamelCase
+- Underscore
+- Spaces
+- Special charactères

 ## <a name="key"></a>key (String)